srcfl/srcful-documentation/docs/energy-gateway/1-solaris.md

 ## Srcful Energy Gateway Compability

 :::note
-The Srcful Energy Gateway is compatible with >50% of the inverters on the market.
+The Srcful Energy Gateway is compatible many well known inverter brands on the market.
+We are constantly working on adding support for more inverters.
 :::

 See our list of compatible inverters: [Compatible inverters](./compatible-inverter/overview.md)